Directed polymers in a random environment: a review of the phase transitions: Weak and strong disorder

 Next, come the details of how the change of measure is performed.
 We will need to choose a random variable $\sfX(\omega) = \sfX(\{\omega_{n,x}\}_{(n,x)\in \sfB_{(1,0)}})$, which depends locally only on the disorder inside box $\sfB_{(1,0)}$.
 The random variable $\sfX$ will be chosen so that it has mean zero and $\bbE[\sfX^2] \leq 1$ but the most important feature will be to capture the correlation structure of the interaction of the polymer path with the environment, which leads to atypical fluctuations.
 We will come to this point and the precise choice of $\sfX$ later.
 For the moment, let us also introduce the functions $\sfX_{i,y}:=\sfX\circ \theta_{(i \ell, y\sqrt\ell)}$, where $\theta$ is the shift operator, as well as the functions

-where in the left $y\in \bbZ^d$ is a generic lattice point and $y_1,...,y_m$ in the right are the elements of the vector $\cY$. $K>0$ is a constant which will be chosen large, so that to penalise atypically large configurations $\sfX$.
+where in the left $y\in \bbZ^d$ is a generic lattice point and $y_1,...,y_m$ in the right are the elements of the vector $\cY$.
+The constant $K>0$ will be chosen large so that to penalise atypically large configurations $\sfX$.
 We insert the function $g_{\cY}(\omega)$ in the expectation $\bbE[(W_n^\beta)^\gamma]$ and now is the time to use H\"older to obtain